wispborne/starsector-mod-template/README.md

 ## Description

-This is a skeleton of a Starsector mod that uses Gradle as its build system, Kotlin as the Gradle DSL, and Kotlin as the programming language.
+This is a template for a Starsector mod that uses Gradle as its build system, Kotlin as the Gradle DSL, and Kotlin as the programming language.

 It will also have a one-click command to build your mod and launch Starsector with full breakpoint debugging.